cstaelen/oakhz-diy-pizero-speaker/docs/README-v2-sound.md

 **Note**: Disconnection sound is disabled by default (not played when devices disconnect).

-All sounds use **PulseAudio (paplay)** at 65% volume and are routed through the CamillaDSP equalizer pipeline.
+All sounds use **PulseAudio (paplay)** at 65% volume (except shutdown sound at 75%) and are routed through the CamillaDSP equalizer pipeline.

 ---